fdvorak/StanOnDaint/README.md

 * The posterior samples of both models are stored as csv files in the scratch folder and can be post-processed with the designated functions of the cmdstanr package.
 If post-processing should be done based on rstan instead, the csv files can be combined to a stanfit object with the command "stanfit1 <- rstan::read_stan_csv(fit1$output_files())".

-* Finally, a good practice is to use [chkptstanr](https://donaldrwilliams.github.io/chkptstanr/) to set checkpoints during the estimation.
+* A good practice is to use [chkptstanr](https://donaldrwilliams.github.io/chkptstanr/) to set checkpoints during the estimation.

+Finally, put the following sentence in the acknowledgment section of your paper: "We acknowledge access to Piz Daint at the Swiss National Supercomputing Centre, Switzerland under Eawag’s share with the project ID em09."
 If you have comments, corrections or other feedback, feel free to contact me (fabian.dvorak[at]eawag.ch).